Luftsturmregiment 40: History

-Luftsturmregiment 40 was formed on December 1, 1986 under the Order No. 96/86 of the Minister for National Defense and Order No. 30/86 of the Chief of Land Forces.
+The LStR-40 was formed on 1 December 1986 under the Order No. 96/86 of the Minister for National Defense and Order No. 30/86 of the Chief of Land Forces.
 It was stationed in the vicinity of the military training area on Lehnin near Potsdam, Germany.
-On October 3, 1990, the regiment was taken over by the West German Bundeswehr.
-On March 31, 1991, it was disbanded by the German Federal Armed Forces Command East.
+On 3 October 1990, the regiment was taken over by the West German Bundeswehr.
+On 31 March 1991, it was disbanded by the German Federal Armed Forces Command East.

-The Luftsturmregiment 40 never saw combat or deployment outside East Germany, except for Warsaw Pact training exercises.
+The unit never saw combat or deployment outside East Germany, except for Warsaw Pact training exercises.
 The events leading up to the Fall of the Wall saw the only "real" use of the Regiment.
 Due to the elite nature of the unit and the highly-restrictive selection process, its members were regarded as especially loyal and the unit as a whole was considered "politically reliable" by East German leadership.

-As a result of the Monday demonstrations in Leipzig in November 1989, the Luftsturmregiment 40 and other selected units in the 1st Motorized Rifle Division were mobilized for possible deployment into the city.
-A few days before the announced Monday demonstration, several hundred members of Luftsturmregiment 40 were sent to Leipzig, and housed in local military barracks.
+As a result of the Monday demonstrations in Leipzig in November 1989, the LStR-40 and other selected units in the 1st Motorized Rifle Division were mobilized for possible deployment into the city.
+A few days before the announced Monday demonstration, several LStR-40 paratroopers were sent to Leipzig, and housed in local military barracks.
 This was done at night and under the strictest secrecy.
 The regiment was to be used to assist the police and special units of the Stasi Department XXII (Counterterrorism) to suppress the popular resistance.
-Said order to move in against the demonstrators was never given, and Luftsturmregiment 40 disbanded in 1991 as the National People's Army was dissolved following the reunification of Germany.
+Said order to move in against the demonstrators was never given and LStR-40 disbanded in 1991 as the National People's Army was dissolved following the reunification of Germany.

 Paratroopers of Luftsturmregiment 40 studying a map during a field exercise.

+Duties

+Similar to their 40.
+Fallschirmjägerbataillon Willi Sänger predecessor, the LStR-40 would be tasked to capture important facilities such as airports.